 Illustration of a person washing their hands

-Everyone should wash their hands often with soap and warm water for at least 20 seconds, especially after they have been in a public place or after blowing their nose, coughing, sneezing, or touching their face.
+Everyone is encouraged to wash their hands regularly with soap and warm water for at least 20 seconds, especially after they have been in a public place or after blowing their nose, coughing, sneezing, or touching their face.
 It is also suggested that everyone wash their hands as they enter and leave various on-campus spaces and before eating.
 People should also avoid touching their eyes, nose, and mouth.

 If soap and water are not readily available, people can use a hand sanitizer that contains at least 60% alcohol.
 They should cover all surfaces of their hands and rub them together until they feel dry.